j-mhu/hera/tests/driverless/README.md

 #### 2. **Changes to netstring encoding and adding mysqlpacket encoding.** ####

-(Side note: Recommendation to keep netstring encoding as original, and
-     create a separate port to receive MySQL connections.)

 All packets now have the general form:
 ```go
 type Packet struct {